(Legend of Mike The Headless Chicken)

 Lloyd’s mother-in-law was over for supper, and so Mrs Olsen decided she’d prepare a chicken for dinner.
 Lloyd made his way to the yard and chose his victim: A 5-month old rooster by the name of Mike.
 However, when Lloyd took aim and swung his axe at the bird’s jugular, the blade missed the target.
 The head was severed and the only remains intact were one of Mike’s ears and most of his brain stem.
 Who knew that this is all it took for Mike to continue living a somewhat healthy life?

+As it turned out, Mike could still balance on a perch and even walk clumsily after the botched decapitation.
 His attempts to crow were a different story, however.
 All that he was capable of were gurgling sounds from his neck.
 Mr Olsen decided he would continue to care for Mike, and was able to feed Mike a mixture of milk, water and ground up corn through his neckhole with an eye-dropper.

 When word caught on of farmer Olsen and his peculiar chicken, crowds began to gather to witness Mike firsthand.
 It wasn’t long before the bird was recruited to tour with a sideshow of animal oddities, and even ended up on the cover of Time and Life magazines.
 During the height of Mike’s popularity, he ended up taking in more than $4,500 a month with admission prices, which would equal roughly $50,000 today.